ongzhaoqian/WID3010-JunoAssist/README.md

 ### Optional: Enable Whisper Tiny ASR for the Robot

-The robot-facing speech path now uses Hugging Face `openai/whisper-tiny` instead of the previous heavy Malaysian Llama + LoRA setup.
-Whisper Tiny is used for automatic speech recognition, while the backend continues to use deterministic intent classification and response logic.
+The robot-facing speech path now uses Hugging Face `openai/whisper-tiny` for automatic speech recognition, while the backend continues to use deterministic intent classification and response logic.

 Install the optional ASR dependencies on the machine that runs the ROS transcriber node: